-However, many of these very farmers are among these countries’ and the world’s poorest people.
+However, many of these very farmers count among the poorest in their countries and the whole world.
 Therefore, improving their agricultural productivity and business capacity has become a major priority to achieve sustained growth and food security across the continent.
 Promoting rural agri-based micro and small-scale enterprises’ (MSMEs) capabilities to access and compete successfully in different markets is part of the endeavours.
-Today it is the focus of numerous GIZ projects.
+This is the focus of numerous GIZ projects today.

-The working group Agribusiness and Inclusive Value Chain Development addresses the objective of promoting market-oriented agricultural development through the creation of viable agribusiness ventures that are embedded into inclusive and sustainable value chains.
-The working group has been re-formed emerging from the former working group Agribusiness and Food Security, which has been split into this working group and a working group on Food & Nutrition Security and Resilience.
+The working group Agribusiness and Inclusive Value Chain Development (ABIVCD) addresses the objective of promoting market-oriented agricultural development through the creation of viable agribusiness ventures that are embedded into inclusive and sustainable value chains.
+The ABIVCD working group emerged from the former working group Agribusiness and Food Security, which has been split into the ABIVCD working group and the working group on Food & Nutrition Security and Resilience.

 Subgroups of the working group

 Viable Business Models

 Speaker: Anna Karolina Lamik